-Capital Assets (net of accumulated depreciation) amount to in excess of \$105.4 million in the government-wide Statement of Net Position.
+Capital Assets (net of accumulated depreciation) amount to in excess of \$107.5 million in the government-wide Statement of Net Position.
 In order to reconcile, record and depreciate the School District's capital assets, a system needs to be in place in which capital asset transactions are properly recorded on a timely basis and summarized, including additions, deletions and transfers from construction in progress.
 The current year additions are a vital component of the GASB Statement No. 34 Statement of Net Position.
-During our audit, we noted that the School District was not maintaining the Capital Asset Schedules which are currently updated by Questar III BOCES using the Asset Management Platform.
-During fiscal year 2021-22, the School District began to update the aforementioned schedules adding essentially 3 to 4 years of data to its capital asset inventory.
-This process was time consuming for both the School District and the auditor and resulted in differences when compared to the prior year audited financial statements.
-Additionally, all capital assets should be evaluated for impairment as a result of any significant and unexpected decline in service utility.
+During fiscal year 2022-23, the School District continued to update the schedules into its capital asset platform and bring them current.
+After this process, all capital assets should be evaluated for impairment as a result of any significant and unexpected decline in service utility.
 It has been some time since the School District has had a full appraisal of its capital assets.